byt3n33dl3/TheFatRat_v2/README.md

 - [Gauli(dot)Net](https://gauli.net/) - Lab Penetration

 ## License
-TheFatRat is made with 🖤 by Edo Maland & All [Contributors](https://github.com/Screetsec/TheFatRat/graphs/contributors).
+TheFatRat_v2 is made with love by ( Edo Maland :: The original creator ) & All [Contributors](https://github.com/Screetsec/TheFatRat_v2/graphs/contributors).
 See the **License** file for more details.